ricmmartins/fasthack-linux/Student/Challenge-13.md

 In a server, especially those directly exposed to the Internet such as web servers are very common to receive thousand of authentication attempts.
 If you check your /var/log/auth.log file, you will attest to this.

-99.999% of those logins fail.
-They are based on silly dictionary attacks, which (unfortunately) work in some % of the cases.
+Those attempts are based on silly dictionary attacks, which (unfortunately) work in some % of the cases.
 Are you sure that your password and the passwords of all the users on your system are strong enough to survive such an attack?
-This is why the usage of SSH Keys is a better alternative than the user/password approach.
+This is why the usage of SSH Keys is a better alternative than the user/password approach for authentication.

 This challenge will cover about some options to minimize those issues: